Two Months to Sobriety in Savannah, GA

 Once the patient has gone through detox, they are then able to experience different types of therapies.
 While it can be said that there is less of an emphasis on detox in the 60-day program over the 30, it is just as intense, but allows the patient to focus on other therapies as well.
 An individual receiving treatment from outpatient services is likely going to receive treatment that is more focused on them as an individual.
 However, these individuals also have the ability to extend their therapy if need be, due to the fact that they likely received therapy close to home.
 Individuals undergoing inpatient, on the other hand, will likely experience more group focused activities as therapy such as exercise and general group therapy.

 The last step, and yet another integral step, is aftercare.
 Shorter therapies allow less time for an individual to transition into aftercare, which may make the process feel burdensome.
 Aftercare is meant to help an individual maintain a life of sobriety while transitioning back into their everyday life.
-Research has found that individuals who participate in aftercare services are less likely to experience a relapse than those who do not.
+Research has proven that those who attend aftercare have a lower chance of relapse than individuals who do not.
 Aftercare services are less of a transition for those who have completed outpatient, as there is a chance they can participate in aftercare in the same location they received treatment.
 More so, sober living facilities are available for individuals who completed inpatient treatment but need more time in a completely sober environment.

 Reach the Two-Month Target

 The 60-day treatment program is the best choice for an individual who needs a moderate option between short, and long-term care.
 Of course, it is important to correctly know the severity of one’s addiction, but we can assist with that.
 Remember your options, inpatient residential for individuals that need a sober environment.
-Second, outpatient for individuals who have priorities to tend to, but who can also provide a sober environment for themselves.
+Second, outpatient for individuals who have priorities to tend to, but who can also live in an environment without drugs or alcohol.
 Will the individual benefit more from individual focused therapy, or will they benefit more from something group-focused?
 The 60-day program provides both.